karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 | dnssec          | DNSSEC             | Standards Track | this document |
 {:title="DNS Catalog Zones Properies Registry"}

-Field meanings are unchanged from {{RFC9432}}
+Field meanings are unchanged from {{RFC9432}}.

 --- back

 # Catalog Zone Example

-The following is an example showing the additional properties and parameters as outlined in this document.
+The following is an example catalog zone showing the additional properties and parameters as outlined in this document.

 There are defaults specified for the SOA and NS records, which would be used by the example.com. zone.